This image displays widespread raised and flat lesions coming together into larger lesions typical of drug rashes (eruptions).

 Despite the bright red color and alarming appearance, rashes from medications often do not have symptoms or there is only mild itching present.

-A drug eruption, also known as drug reaction or drug rash, is a skin condition caused by taking a medication.
-A drug eruption can appear in many ways, and any medication can cause a drug eruption.
+A drug eruption, also known as drug reaction or drug rash, is a skin condition caused by taking a medication, such a prescription medication or one bought over the counter.
+There are many types of drug eruptions, and any medication can cause a drug eruption.
+Typically, the drug eruption will occur 7-14 days after taking the medication.

 Who's At Risk?